reflectivity/reflectivity.github.io/projects/simple_model.md

 pro:

-- the first entry gives an overview and contains most of the information, only special information has to be provided in a maore complicated form;
+- the first entry gives an overview and contains most of the information, only special information has to be provided in a more complicated form;
 - one can add more and more complex information up to a full description (e.g. after analysis)

 contra: